Operations May 12, 2026 · 4 min read · All posts

 4. Margin is a guess

 Cin7 shows you DEAR unit cost.
-Real margin needs landed cost: unit + labour + raw materials (where you cut from sheets) + inbound freight.
-Without that, you can sell loss-makers for months without realising.
+Real margin needs landed cost: unit + labor + raw materials (where you cut from sheets) + inbound freight.
+Without that, you can sell loss-makers for months without realizing.

-We had four products at Personalised Favours that we'd been selling at a 6% loss for nine months before we caught them.
+We had four products we'd been selling at a 6% loss for nine months before we caught them.
 That's $84,000 left on the table.

 The cost